 - Product Registration: Gilead invests considerable resources to register its hepatitis products with regulatory authorities in each developing country included in its access programs.
-Regional business partners help manage national registration processes, which can vary widely across countries, and assist with pharmacovigilance and safety reporting once registrations are obtained. - Medical and Clinical Education: Gilead and regional business partners conduct medical and clinical education events with doctors and other healthcare providers in developing countries, to increase their knowledge of viral hepatitis treatment options and their appropriate use for patients. - Demand Forecasting: Ensuring an uninterrupted supply of medicine requires accurately forecasting product demand.
-Gilead has invested in proprietary information tools to track orders and inventory across regions and prevent disruptions in supply. - Collaborative Research: National trials for Sovaldi® are underway or planned in several developing countries where they are required for regulatory approval, including India and Vietnam.
+Regional business partners help manage national registration processes, which can vary widely across countries, and assist with pharmacovigilance and safety reporting once registrations are obtained. - Medical and Clinical Education: Gilead and regional business partners conduct medical and clinical education events with doctors and other healthcare providers in developing countries, to increase their knowledge of viral hepatitis treatment options and their appropriate use for patients.

-- "Curative treatments that are more efficacious and less toxic than ever before have the potential to dramatically reduce the health and economic burdens associated with HCV infection around the world.
+"Curative treatments that are more efficacious and less toxic than ever before have the potential to dramatically reduce the health and economic burdens associated with HCV infection around the world.
 The opportunity to address the massive HCV pandemic is now within reach and a global movement is needed to create generalized access to HCV treatment in high-, middle- and low-income countries.
-This will require political will, financial investment, and support from pharmaceutical, medical and civil society organizations around the world." - WHO Guidelines for the Screening, Care and Treatment of Persons with Hepatitis C Infection, 2014
+This will require political will, financial investment, and support from pharmaceutical, medical and civil society organizations around the world."